RateCity.com.au

 What to do when a car is written off

-1. Repairable write-off – when the cost to repair the vehicle is more expensive than the value of the vehicle.
+1. Repairable write-off: When the cost to repair the vehicle is more expensive than the vehicle’s current value.

-If a car is written off and there is still finance owing, the borrower will still be required to repay this loan - depending on the contract.
-However, your insurance provider is generally obligated to pay this outstanding amount.
+If you write off a car on finance, you will often still be required to repay this loan, depending on the contract.
+The payout from your insurer should hopefully be enough to cover this outstanding amount.
 If the payout is greater than the amount owing on the car loan, the excess will be paid to the borrower.

 While a write-off is never the ideal scenario, it’s best to not let it become a worse situation for your finances.
-If you’re worried about paying the shortfall of your car loan and do not have motor equity insurance, speak to your car loan lender about a hardship payment plan.
-They should be able to assist you as its in their interest that the loan be paid off.
+If you’re worried about paying the shortfall of your car loan and do not have motor equity insurance, you could speak to your car loan lender about organising a hardship payment plan, as it’s also in their interest that your loan gets paid off.

 Compare car loans in Australia